Linear regression with known noise distribution up to a scale: The reward of not using the OLSE

 Next, we apply the transformation $y \mapsto y^{1/3}$ to the weights.
 We retain this time only the height and width which seem to have the most significant effects on the weight.
-Fitting a linear model after centering the transformed response and the 2 covariates yields $R^2 = 0.9133$, Also, the plots in Figure \ref{trans} show that the considered transformation contributes to a substantial improvement as far as the joint behavior of the residuals and predictive variables is concerned.
+Fitting a linear model after centering the transformed response and the 2 covariates yields $R^2 = 0.9133$, Also, the plots in Figure \ref{trans} show that the transformation substantially improves the joint behavior of the residuals and predictive variables.

 Applying the Shapiro test for Gaussianity to the obtained residuals rejects the null hypothesis very significantly with p-value equal to $1.18 \times 10^{-14}$.
 The histogram of the rescaled residuals (with sample variance equal to 1) is shown in Figure \ref{Histres}.
-In the same figure, the density of a standard Gaussian in red shows clearly that the Gaussian assumption for the noise is indeed not appropriate.
+In the same figure, the density of a standard Gaussian in red clearly shows that the Gaussian assumption for the noise is indeed not appropriate.
 The curve in blue shows the density $f_{\gamma,1}$ with $\gamma = 0.85$.
 Finally, the curve in black depicts a standard kernel density estimator.
 Note that the rescaled residuals shows a slight shift to the left with a sample median equal to $-0.0824$.
-Although this suggests that one might find a more appropriate model for the noise distribution, we opted for simplicity especially that $f_{0.85,1}$ exhibits clearly a much better fit than the density of a standard Gaussian.
+Although this suggests that one might find a more appropriate model for the noise distribution, we opted for simplicity especially that $f_{0.85,1}$ exhibits clearly a much better fit than the standard Gaussian density